typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/triple-slash-reference.md

-# Sets preference level for triple slash directives versus ES6-style import declarations. (triple-slash-reference)
+# Sets preference level for triple slash directives versus ES6-style import declarations (`triple-slash-reference`)

 Use of triple-slash reference type directives is discouraged in favor of the newer `import` style.
 This rule allows you to ban use of `/// <reference path="" />`, `/// <reference types="" />`, or `/// <reference lib="" />` directives.